*** If you’d like a signed copy of The Mathematicians’ Library get in touch! ***

 Can I borrow The Mathematicians’ Library from an actual library?

-Yes!
-But only if they have it in stock.
 If they’ve somehow overlooked it you might like to suggest that they get a copy or two: most libraries’ websites have a special form for suggesting books and this is your chance to use it!

 Can I buy a signed copy of The Mathematicians’ Library?